Debt and the Global Economic Crisis of 1997/98/99

 Author and Page information

-- This page: http://www.globalissues.org/article/32/debt-and-the-global-economic-crisis-of-19979899.
+- This page: https://www.globalissues.org/article/32/debt-and-the-global-economic-crisis-of-19979899.

-- To print all information e.g. expanded side notes, shows alternative links, use the print version:
+- To print all information (e.g. expanded side notes, shows alternative links), use the print version:

 The structural adjustment measures, global, unregulated free markets, lack of protection for emerging economies, and debt all contributed to the global economic and financial crisis in the late 1990s.
 It saw stock markets stumble, economies collapse, unemployment and poverty increasing (and western nations and institutions made sure that the IMF

 This had an impact on everyone from Asia to Russia, Latin America and Africa.
 (The link on Africa is the United Nation's Secretary General, Koffi Annan’s, report on the region about the causes of conflict, peace resolution, sustainable development etc. I have included it here to show an example of how the lending institutions have not really helped in realizing a free democratic Africa.)

 Towards the end of the 1990s, even the mainstream media's reporting on the global financial crisis can